The Little Prince (1974 film): Release

 The film opened at Radio City Music Hall in New York City on November 7, 1974 in a show including The Nativity, The Rockettes and the Will Irwin Orchestra and grossed $215,000 in its opening week.

 Legacy

-Bob Fosse appears in the film as The Snake for one song, "A Snake in the Grass", during which he does a dance sequence that he choreographed, which includes trademark Fosse elements such as hip thrusts, jazz hands and use of hat and jacket as props.
-This scene in the film has been speculated to have been a major influence on singer Michael Jackson's costume and choreography for performances of his 1982 hit song "Billie Jean".
-Fosse's dance sequence even included a variation on the moonwalk, a dance step that Jackson included in his "Billie Jean" performances that later became his signature move.
+Renowned Broadway director and choreographer Bob Fosse appears in the film as The Snake for one song, "A Snake in the Grass", during which he performs a dance sequence that he choreographed, which includes trademark Fosse elements such as hip thrusts, jazz hands, and use of hat and jacket as props, as well as a variation on the moonwalk.
+The accompanying scene has been speculated to have been a major influence on singer Michael Jackson's costume and choreography for performances of his 1982 hit song "Billie Jean".